Dubnium-105/ProjectRebound/README.md

 Community dedicated-server project for Boundary.
 Injects a DLL into the last shipping game client exe to pull out the existing ListenServer Logic, to build a somehow working Dedicated Server.

-Based on [SyST3MDeV/ProjectRebound](https://github.com/SyST3MDeV/ProjectRebound) by **gwog** — massive thanks to the original author for making this possible.
 On the client side, we use the developer reserved -LogicServerURL= parameter to redirect to our custom made LoginMetaServer Also includes a ServerLauncher, which manages the server lifecycle.
 Helped by a backend server to collect all the servers and display a Server List.

+Based on [SyST3MDeV/ProjectRebound](https://github.com/SyST3MDeV/ProjectRebound) by **gwog** — massive thanks to the original author for making this possible.

-> **Note:** This project's documentation is still a work in progress, and the codebase is
+> **Note:** This project's documentation is still a work in progress, and the codebase is undergoing a refactor to improve readability.
-> undergoing a refactor to improve readability.
-If you love this game and want to help build
-> a community server, we welcome any and all contributors!
+>If you love this game and want to help on the development, we welcome any and all contributors!
 >
 > Join us on Discord: [discord.gg/chaitea](https://discord.gg/chaitea)